OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 * Different OpenAPI schema validators and other tool implementations are likely to have different behaviors because the semantics of `nullable` are not fully specified.

-* OpenAPI Schema Objects cannot be interpreted correctly by standard JSON Schema processors because of the above issues.
+* Because of the above ambiguities, it is not clear how to translate an OpenAPI Schema Object into a standard JSON Schema for message validation and for other purposes.
+Some possible interpretations of the OpenAPI spec could make translating to JSON Schema much more difficult.

 * Depending on the interpretation, `nullable` might interact with `oneOf` and `anyOf` in problematic and counter-intuitive ways.